 The LSI Forklift required to be phased out by the upcoming compliance date is a 2013 or subsequent MY Forklift.

-The LSI Forklift is dedicated to the operation for which the fleet operator is requesting a Technical Feasibility Extension.
-In other words, the LSI Forklift shall not be used for any operation not covered by the Technical Infeasibility Extension.
+The LSI Forklift is dedicated to the operation for which the fleet operator is requesting an Operational Extension.
+In other words, the LSI Forklift shall not be used for any operation not covered by the Operational Extension.

-The Fleet Operator has made a good faith effort to manage operations such that the need for Technical Infeasibility Extensions has been minimized.
+The Fleet Operator has managed operations such that the need for Operational Extensions has been minimized.

 The Fleet Operator has submitted the information in Section 3007(b)(4)(D)1 prior to the upcoming compliance date.

+Duration of an Operational Extension.

-Extension Duration.
-Each extension and extension renewal granted by the Executive Officer is valid for one year from the applicable compliance date or extension expiration, respectively.
-This extension can be renewed until a suitable ZEF model becomes available, or until January 1, 2038, whichever occurs first.
+Each extension and extension renewal granted by the Executive Officer for an extension of an upcoming compliance date is valid for one year from the applicable compliance date or extension expiration, respectively.
+This extension can be renewed until a suitable ZEF model becomes available.

-Labeling.
+An extension granted by the Executive Officer for replacement of an LSI Forklift prior to the compliance date shall be valid up to the compliance date of the replaced LSI Forklift.
+For example, if a Model Year 2022 Class IV LSI Forklift with Rated Capacity of 12,000 pounds or less in a Large Fleet is replaced with a Model Year 2029 Class IV LSI Forklift per this extension, the replacement forklift would need to be phased out by the compliance date of January 1, 2033.
+Renewal of the extension is subject to Section 3007(b)(4)(B)(1).

+Labeling Requirement for an Operational Extension.
 The Fleet Operator shall label each LSI Forklift covered by an extension with its EIN in accordance with Section 3010.

-Extension Request and Renewals.
+Request and Renewals for an Operational Extension.

-The Fleet Operator shall submit the following to the Executive Officer in its request for the extension between 45 and 90 calendar days prior to the upcoming compliance date.
+The Fleet Operator shall submit the following to the Executive Officer when requesting to replace an LSI Forklift using the Operational Extension or when requesting an extension of the upcoming compliance date using the Operational Extension.
 Whenever a Fleet Operator wishes to retain multiple LSI Forklifts of the same equipment type, for which the extension justification provided is identical, the Fleet Operator may submit a single request to cover all associated LSI Forklifts.

 Entity information specified in Section 3009(b)(1);